kfischer-okarin/digital-garden/notes/someday.md

 - Kao the Kangaroo
 - Dungeon of Naheulbeuk
 - Train Valley 2
+- Murder by numbers
+- The Elder Scrolls Online

 ### Itch.io
 - Jimmy and the Pulsating Mass